serif-health/takehome/DS_README.md

 Your submission will be evaluated based on the following criteria:

 - **Correctness**: The degree to which your unified dataset accurately connects rate records between the two data samples.
-There is no perfect answer, and there are some very hard subproblems that may not be solvable in a couple hours - that's ok.
-Just document those as todo's for future.
+There is no perfect answer, and there are some very hard subproblems that will not be solvable in a couple hours - that's ok.
+Just do what's sensible, and document any followups and todo's you'd tackle if you had more time.
 - **Code Quality**: Clarity, organization, and efficiency of your code.
 - **Documentation**: Completeness and clarity of your documentation, including the README file.
-- **Assumptions and Decisions**: Justification and reasoning behind any assumptions or decisions made during the integration process.
+- **Assumptions and Decisions**: Justification and reasoning behind any assumptions or decisions made during the process.

 We look forward to reviewing your submission!
 If you have any questions or need further clarification, please do not hesitate to reach out.